 - (1) Station was operated under a TBA that expired December 31, 2019.
-The Company continues to provide management services to the current owner and operator of the station. - (2) Richmond is the only market in which we operate using the diary methodology of audience measurement. - (3) WDNI-CD (formerly WDNI-LP), the low power television station that we acquired in Indianapolis in June 2000, is not included in this table.
+The Company continues to provide management services to the current owner and operator of the station - (2) Richmond is the only market in which we operate using the diary methodology of audience measurement. - (3) WDNI-CD (formerly WDNI-LP), the low power television station that we acquired in Indianapolis in June 2000, is not included in this table.

 For the year ended December 31, 2019, approximately 40.6% of our net revenue was generated from the sale of advertising in our core radio business, excluding Reach Media.
 Within our core radio business, four of the 15 markets in which we operated radio stations in 2019 (Houston, Washington, DC, Atlanta and Baltimore) accounted for approximately 56.3% of our radio station net revenue for the year ended December 31, 2019.
-Revenue from the operations of Reach Media, along with revenue from both the Houston and Washington, DC markets accounted for approximately 22.8% of our total consolidated net revenue for the year ended December 31, 2019.
-Revenue from the operations of Reach Media, along with revenue from the four significant contributing radio markets, accounted for approximately 32.8% of our total consolidated net revenue for the year ended December 31, 2019.
+Revenue from the operations of Reach Media, along with revenue from the operations of Reach Media, along with revenue from the operations of Reach Media, along with revenue from the four significant contributing radio markets, accounted for approximately 32.8% of our total consolidated net revenue for the year ended December 31, 2019.
 Adverse events or conditions (economic, including government cutbacks or otherwise) could lead to declines in the contribution of Reach Media or declines in one or more of the four significant contributing radio markets, which could have a material adverse effect on our overall financial performance and results of operations.